Dalimil/Eventbrite-Tools/README.md

 **Use the startTime script option to run it only a short time before the tickets are released because it's quite aggresive in terms of its network activity, and you don't want Eventbrite to ban you.**

 #### Usage
-1. Open Firefox and navigate to your Eventbrite event
+1. Open Chrome and navigate to your Eventbrite event
-2. Open Scratchpad (Shift + F4) and Open file `ticket-getter.js`
+2. Open Developer Console (Option+⌘+J (on macOS), or Shift+CTRL+J (on Windows/Linux))
-3. Set `startTime` to the tickets opening time
+3. Copy paste `ticket-getter.min.js` file contents
-4. Click Run
+4. Set `startTime` to the tickets opening time and then press Enter
-5. Open devtools console tab (press F12) to watch progress, or type `stop();` to quit
+5. Now just watch progress, or type `stop()` to quit

 ## Screenshots
 This is what the pop-up that `ticket-info.js` script generates looks like: